 Insubordination shall be defined as refusal to comply with reasonable, established, and well-defined school rules and regulations or refusal to obey reasonable directions or instructions of school personnel.
-Students may receive a discipline intervention for insubordination.
+Students may receive discipline interventions for insubordination.
 (See Board Policy 7:190)